WARC Creative 100

 2019 top countries

 The idea behind the WARC Creative 100 (formerly the Gunn 100) is to combine the winners' lists from all the most important advertising award contests, everywhere in the world.
-Some of these are global contests, some regional, some national.
+Some of these are global contests, and some are regional.

 For the 2019 report, WARC has surveyed senior creatives around the world to determine the most important global and regional awards shows.
 Further to feedback from the industry, the shows included in this year’s rankings have been made known to provide transparency and proof of impartiality.
 They are:

 - Global: Cannes Lions International Festival of Creativity, Clio Awards, D&AD, London International Awards (LIA), The One Show.